angular/angular/aio/content/guide/router.md

 Inject the `CrisisService` and `Router` and implement the `resolve()` method.
 That method could return a `Promise`, an `Observable`, or a synchronous return value.

-The `CrisisService.getCrisis` method returns an Observable.
-Return that observable to prevent the route from loading until the data is fetched.
+The `CrisisService.getCrisis` method returns an observable, in order to prevent the route from loading until the data is fetched.
-The `Router` guards require an Observable to `complete`, meaning it has emitted all of its values.
-You use the `take` operator with an argument of `1` to ensure that the Observable completes after retrieving the first value from the Observable returned by the `getCrisis` method.
+The `Router` guards require an observable to `complete`, meaning it has emitted all of its values.
+You use the `take` operator with an argument of `1` to ensure that the observable completes after retrieving the first value from the observable returned by the `getCrisis` method.
 If it doesn't return a valid `Crisis`, navigate the user back to the `CrisisListComponent`, canceling the previous in-flight navigation to the `CrisisDetailComponent`.

 Import this resolver in the `crisis-center-routing.module.ts`